lxing532/topic_variability/README.md

 python metric_generation.py
 ```
 It will generate a .txt file named "text_variability.txt", which contains the values of topic variability for all topics.
 They can be seen as the assessment of topic quality.

+## Data
+We release the evaluations of the topics generated from three corpora we used in our paper.
+The human rating process and all the details of metrics can be found in our paper.